 - To conduct fieldwork, comprising documentary analysis and semi-structured interviews with key actors, to establish trends of change in Wales's distinctive widening-access policies over time and to uncover their underpinning rationales.
-This will be done for both national-level policies and for implementation within the HEIs.
-This fieldwork will be resourced through additional funding from the HEFCW.
+This was to be done for both national-level policies and for implementation within the HEIs.
+This fieldwork was resourced through additional funding from the HEFCW.

 - To use the secondary data analysis as a robust, evidence-based framework to evaluate the effectiveness of the widening-access policies adopted in Wales and of the approaches to implementation adopted within the HEIs.